 Nope, no dance experience is required.
 Again, it is a class to introduce you to the art of dance.
 You come as you are.
 If you have dance experience, great!
 If you don't, great too!!
 You will discover and learn the foundations of dance.

 4 Tips About Your First Adult Beginner Ballet Class

 - Wear comfortable clothes

 - Wear ballet slippers or socks

 - Have your hair tied in a ponytail or bun so it doesn't bother your head's movements

 Normally, this is the standard classic ballet outfit: a leotard, pink tights, a wrap skirt, and ballet slippers.
 A ballet skirt is optional because some teachers may not like them or allow them.

 Wearing a leotard can be intimidating.
 You may not be at ease.
 You may feel like you are showing or exposing too much of your body.
 That is why there shouldn't be a 'dress code' when you take a beginner adult ballet class.

-If you prefer wearing sweat pants and a t-shirt, then do so until you feel comfortable to wear more body-fitted outfits.
+If you prefer wearing sweatpants and a T-shirt, then do so until you feel comfortable wearing more body-fitted outfits.

 As mentioned earlier, the teacher may recommend you to wear close body-fitting outfits such as yoga tights and tank tops rather than loose sweat pants but it shouldn't be mandatory.